uit-hdl/chatbot-for-mental-health/prompts/mental-health/mental_health.md

     - positive, negative, and cognitive symptoms
     - motivation, attention, memory, emotions, delusions etc...
   - `32_illness_progression`:
-    - 3 main stages of progression of illness
+    - 3 main stages of progression
     - symptoms and experiences at each stage
     - other explanations for schizophrenia-like symptoms
 4. DEALING WITH THE DIAGNOSIS: WHAT NOW?
   - `41_info_for_newly_diagnosed`:
-    - recommendations on who to confide in
+    - who to confide in
     - chances of recovery and improving symptoms
     - encouraging statistics
 5. MANAGEMENT